Would we see bears?

 We always marvel at the great work the park rangers do in the wilderness!

-The old trail, which we hiked once before years ago, felt a bit more like nature totally untamed.
+The old trail, which we hiked once, felt more like nature totally untamed.
 We recall balancing on log bridges and scrambling over the moraine of rock boulders.

-Tip: Pack a light windbreaker.
+The weather at Joffre Lakes changes dramatically with the altitude.
 It’s quite the climate change from bottom to top.
 It was summery warm at the bottom for us, but cool and crisp at the top.

 We’re not finished with our bear tale though

 We did meet one bear.

 It was a wooden sculpture the nice parks people carved by a bridge just before you get to the Upper Lake.
 The kind of bear we don’t mind bumping into in the wild…

 The (bear – he he) facts

 Joffre Lakes trail: Located in Joffre Lakes Provincial Park.

 Will you see real bears on your Joffre Lake hike?
 Unlikely!
 (If our experience is any indicator…)